Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/imu.md

 ## **Overview**

-An IMU in MMFS provides:
+An IMU in Astra provides:

 * Angular velocity (from gyroscope)
 * Linear acceleration (from accelerometer)